genderkit/genderkit/_articles/changing-glasses-frames.md

 ### Costs

 Glasses frames vary significantly in price.

-Prices range between £25 and £250 but may significantly exceed this depending on brand and the type of prescription required.
+Prescription glasses from high street opticians range between £25 and £250, but can significantly exceed this, depending on brand and the type of prescription required.

+Clear glasses which do not correct vision in any way can be as inexpensive as £5-10.

 Some retailers provide offers on buying two pairs of frames at once, which can be useful for changing your look depending on context.